 Those are extremes of course, and there are plenty of leaders that know how to find a natural way to wear their “friend” and “boss” hats simultaneously or separately as necessary in a way that inspires fun, high functioning, and fairness.
 Our organization wants you to be yourself, wants you to connect in authentic ways with everyone you work with, and wants you to be an effective leader.
 If you’ve ever gotten lost in the gray area that that can create, the following article offers one way to navigate through it.

 **This article addresses relationships that are considered appropriate in a professional workplace, please familiarize yourself with our policies on harassment, sexual harassment, and other interpersonal dynamics that would be considered inappropriate or cause for dismissal.
-If you can’t find those resources or have questions about them, please contact Jeff Wynn, our Associate Director of People Services
+If you can’t find those resources or have questions about them, please contact your Store Director or Becky Lemon, Director of People and Culture.

 Using Purpose and Values to Sustain Authentic Relationships at Work